lucasvianav/plex-auto-genres/sample-posters/README.md

-These are sample posters I put together using a template from reddit user alexnyc1998
+You may set poster arts to your collections like the ones in sample-posters/ (inspired by reddit's [/u/alexnyc1998](https://www.reddit.com/user/alexnyc1998)).

-If you would like to use these sample posters simply move them to the posters/standard-movie directory and run the script with the --set-posters flag.
+If you wish to use the provided arts, simply rename `sample-posters/` to `posters/`.

-If you would like to create your own posters matching the sample posters style you can use the provided .psd file to create your own (requires Photoshop).
+If you would like to create your own posters matching the provided style, you can use the template.psd file to create your own (requires Photoshop).
+When setting up your own poster, organize them in a posters/ directory like the provided ones are in the sample-posters/.

-Names must match your collection names in plex without the PLEX_COLLECTION_PREFIX.
-Any spaces in the names must be replaced with dashes (-).

-Example:
-if you have PLEX_COLLECTION_PREFIX="*"
-Your "Action" collection in plex would be named "*Action" So you would title your poster art "action.png" without the "*".
+The directories must match the media type (movies, shows, anime).
+There can be also a directory named 'general', for the 'Anime' and 'Non-Anime' collections (see the **Standard media and anime are mixed** setup option).
+The posters' names must match the collections' names without any prefix (either PLEX_COLLECTION_PREFIX or the '\[A\] for anime genres).
+The names must be completely lowercase and any spaces in it must be replaced by dashes (-).

+Examples:
-If your collection in plex would be named "Science Fiction" (has a space) you would title your poster art "science-fiction.png"
+* If you have PLEX_COLLECTION_PREFIX="\*", your "Science Fiction" collection in Plex would be named "\*Science Fiction" and your art poster should be titled "science-fiction.png";

-The image title must match the collection title, except any spaces are replaced with dashes.
+* Likewise, if you have a mixed media library, your anime genre "Seinen" collection in Plex would be named "\[A] Seinen" and your art poster should be titled "seinen.png" and placed in the "posters/anime/" directory;